-Martha has performed in roles of both piano and harpsichord soloist with orchestras in New York, Pennsylvania, Connecticut, Massachusetts, Maine, and Alabama, and has also specialized in performing 20th century chamber and solo works.
-She is currently on the faculty of the Cadek Conservatory in Chattanooga and is the founder of the nonprofit organization Music Therapy Gateway In Communications, Inc.
+As a concert pianist, Dr. Summa-Chadwick has performed in roles of both piano and harpsichord soloist with orchestras in New York, Pennsylvania, Connecticut, Massachusetts, Maine, and Alabama, and has also specialized in performing 20th century chamber and solo works.
+She is currently on the faculty of the Cadek Conservatory in Chattanooga, TN, where she teaches neurotypical students and also persons with intellectual and developmental disabilities.

-Her varied career talents include not only that of concert pianist but also of teacher and information technologist.
-Her TED talk, “Dance of the Neural Tango” (presented at TEDxChattanooga, February 2016) discussing the benefits of music in therapy can be viewed HERE.
-She is a frequent speaker at national, state, and regional conferences for organizations including the World Piano Pedagogy Conference (WPPC), Music Teacher’s National Association (MTNA), American Music Therapy Association (AMTA), Southeast Autism Center, Computing Sciences in Colleges, National Association for Music Education (NAfME), and the Tennessee Arts Commission (TAC).
-She has completed both Academy and Fellowship level training at Colorado State University's Center for Biomedical Research in Music.
-Martha has combined her passion of music and technology in her current role as Executive Director of Music Therapy Gateway In Communications, Inc. (MTGIC.)
+Her varied career talents include not only that of concert pianist but also teacher and information technologist.
+Her TED talk, “Dance of the Neural Tango” (presented at TEDxChattanooga, February 2016) can be viewed on YouTube at https://www.youtube.com/watch?v=wCM4JPmPJcI.
+She is a frequent speaker at international, national and state conferences for organizations including the World Piano Pedagogy Conference (WPPC), Music Teacher’s National Association (MTNA), American Music Therapy Association (AMTA), Society for Music Perception and Cognition (SMPC), Southeast Autism Center, Computing Sciences in Colleges, National Association for Music Education (NAfME), Society for Education, Music, and Psychology (SEMPRE) and the Tennessee Arts Commission (TAC).

+Dr. Summa-Chadwick has combined her passion of music and technology in her current role as founder and Executive Director of the 501c3 non-profit Music Therapy Gateway In Communications, Inc. (MTGIC.)
 The MTGIC organization is committed to advocate for the cause of music in therapy by 1) one-on-one sessions utilizing biomedical music techniques with those who have cognition, motor, or speech challenges; 2) dissemination of information regarding biomedical music techniques via lectures and concert/lectures or concert/workshops; and 3) creation of high-level software specifications designed to automate biomedical music techniques into software.